SNF ARTIST FELLOWSHIP PROGRAM 2022

 Galini Notti (b.
 1980) is a curator who lives and works in Athens, Greece.
 In 2020, she curated the show Statues that don’t move, don’t speak, don’t laugh in three public squares in Athens.
 She has also curated one of the “Top Tens” for the project Shadow Libraries: UbuWeb in Athens at Onassis Cultural Centre, the exhibition Survey in the context of Art-Athina 2017, co-curated the show (Im)material Gestures as part of the project PIIGS_An Alternative Geography of Curating at Fondazione Sandretto Re Rebaudengo in Turin, curated the exhibition Overseas at The American College of Greece in Athens and the show Fireworks out of Season – Riviera at the Riviera open-air cinema in the Exarcheia neighborhood of Athens.
 She has participated in the curatorial team of the 4th Athens Biennale – Agora as well as curated and co-curated exhibitions at independent, artist-run, municipal and commercial spaces.
 In addition, she often writes about artists and exhibitions.
 In 2013 she was the recipient of the NEON Curatorial Award.
 She holds a BA in Philosophy from the University of Ioannina, Greece and MAs in Aesthetics from Paris 1 University and in Museology from the Ecole du Louvre, Paris, France.
 She has worked in museums and galleries in Paris, New York and Athens.
 For many years she was in charge of the Art Collection of the American College of Greece and is currently assistant curator at NEON.

 Syrago Tsiara is an art historian and curator.
-She is the Director of the Museum of Contemporary Art, part of the Metropolitan Organisation of Museums of Visual Arts of Thessaloniki (MOMus); and of the Thessaloniki Biennale of Contemporary Art.
+She is the Director of the National Gallery – Alexandros Soutsos Museum.
+Until recently, she directed the ΜΟΜus – Museum of Contemporary Art and the Thessaloniki Biennale of Contemporary Art.
 She studied history and archaeology at the Faculty of Philosophy, Aristotle University of Thessaloniki; and history of art at the University of Leeds, UK.
 She gained a PhD from the Aristotle University of Thessaloniki, with her thesis focusing on the role of public sculpture in the shaping of national memory.
 She has taught modules on Public Art History and on Theory of Modern and Contemporary Art at the Department of History and Archeology, University of Thessaly (2003 – 2006).
 Since 2000, she has been part of the curatorial team of the National Museum of Contemporary Art Athens (EMST).
 She has served as Director of the Contemporary Art Center of Thessaloniki for 13 years.
 Since 2017, she has been at the head of the Thessaloniki Biennale of Contemporary Art.
 She curated the Greek Pavilion during the 55th Venice Biennale (2013) and was appointed National Commissioner of the 58th Venice Biennale in 2019.
 In the same year, she was co-director of EMST and curated the project of bringing the permanent collection of the Municipal Art Gallery of Larissa G.I.
 Katsigras back on show.
 Her research interests focus on such issues as identity, the public sphere, gender, memory and politics in contemporary art.

 SNF ARTIST FELLOWSHIP PROGRAM 2021

-The 4th cycle of the Stavros Niarchos Foundation Artist Fellowship Program is currently in progress and is expected to be completed in June 2022.
+The 4th cycle of the Stavros Niarchos Foundation Artist Fellowship Program was completed in June 2022.

-In the 4th cycle of the Program, 80 individuals, active in the fields of Visual Arts, Moving Image, Dance and Curating, have been awarded the SNF Artist Fellowship, receiving each a monetary prize of 8,000 euros.
+In the 4th cycle of the Program, 80 individuals, active in the fields of Visual Arts, Moving Image, Dance and Curating, were awarded the SNF Artist Fellowship, receiving each a monetary prize of 8,000 euros.

-Apart from financial support, during the course of the Program, ARTWORKS has been organizing professional development and skill-sharing events (artists’ and curators’ talks, seminars, workshops, lectures, mentoring sessions), creating connections among the participants as well as with other professionals in the cultural field.
+Apart from financial support, during the course of the Program, ARTWORKS organized professional development and skill-sharing events (artists’ and curators’ talks, seminars, workshops, lectures, mentoring sessions), creating connections among the participants as well as with other professionals in the cultural field.

 After their participation in the Program, nominated Fellows will have the opportunity to apply for residency programs outside Greece.
 Our network of collaborations include the International Studio & Curatorial Program (ISCP) in New York, Delfina Foundation in London, SAHA Association in Istanbul and K3 Tanzplan in Hamburg.
 Through their participation in these programs, the selected Fellows will gain additional experience that will help them further develop their career and expand their list of contacts within the international arts community.